corybagozzi/corybagozzi/README.md

 ### Collaboration Tips
 - **Be concise.** Short, clear communication beats long-winded explanations.
-- **Bring data or examples.** Don’t just tell me something’s broken—show me.
+- **Bring data or examples.** Show me, don’t just tell me, when something’s broken.
 - **Respect time.** Come prepared, don’t wing it.
 - **Challenge ideas, not people.** Push me if it makes the product better.
-- **Don’t wait.** If you’re blocked, raise it early — I’d rather know than be surprised later.
+- **Don’t wait.** If you’re blocked, raise it early so I can help.